 Hence, a platform consists of two types of files and configurations.
 The first group acts like templates that should be modified during the application development.
 And the second group is directly copied into the embedded system hardware.

 Among the first group is a hardware design template that contains all the base components and interfaces.
-This base design should be prepared a priori using Xilinx Vivado.
+This base design should be prepared by using Xilinx Vivado.
 OS libraries and drivers fit into the second group.

 Creating a platform consists of three main steps: